johnnyfreeman/revolver/README.md

 var mySlides = $$('#slidesContainer .slide');
 ```

 As you _might_ have already guessed.
 It doesn't have to be of the `Array` type.
 It can be an Array-like object (like what jQuery produces).
-Anyways, once you have your slides "array", just pass it to the Revolver constructor.
+Anyways, once you have your slides "array", just pass it as the first argument to Revolver.

 ```javascript
 var mySlider = new Revolver(mySlides);